javascript-obfuscator/javascript-obfuscator/README.md

 ---

-### :rocket: JavaScript Obfuscator Pro with VM Obfuscation is out!
+### :rocket: Obfuscator.io with VM Obfuscation is out!

-**JavaScript Obfuscator Pro** features **VM-based bytecode obfuscation** — the most advanced code protection available.
+**Obfuscator.io** features **VM-based bytecode obfuscation** — the most advanced code protection available.
 Your JavaScript functions are transformed into custom bytecode running on an embedded virtual machine, making reverse engineering extremely difficult.

 [Try it at obfuscator.io](https://obfuscator.io)

+This package provides access to Obfuscator.io Pro API via CLI and Node.js API.

 ---

 JavaScript Obfuscator is a powerful free obfuscator for JavaScript, containing a variety of features which provide protection for your source code.

 **Key features:**
-- VM bytecode obfuscation (via [JavaScript Obfuscator Pro](https://obfuscator.io/))
+- VM bytecode obfuscation (via [Obfuscator.io](https://obfuscator.io/))
 - variables renaming
 - strings extraction and encryption
 - dead code injection